JosephEoff/josepheoff.github.io/_posts/2021-05-10-androidtranscribe4.md

 |------------------------------|
 |![Knotted cables](/assets/2021-05-10-androidtranscribe4/9.jpg)|

-Connect the headphone "Left" and "Right" wires together ("Left" to "Left and "Right" to "Right,) then connect a 1k resistor to each of them (R1 and R2.)
+Connect the headphone "Left" and "Right" wires together ("Left" to "Left and "Right" to "Right,") then connect a 1k resistor to each of them (R1 and R2.)

 |Connect "Left" and "Right"|
 |------------------------------|